When and Where?

 What are your services like?

 Liturgy: Our sevices follow a certain pattern, or liturgy.
 The word "liturgy" is from the Greek meaning "to serve.".
 Liturgy is a way in which everyone can participate, knowing what to do and when.
-We intentionally use liturgies from around the world and from the rich heritage of the past, allowing us to enjoy both the similarities and the differences in Christian worship across cultures and time.
-Most liturgies are rich prayers on a theme from Scripture, or acclamations of praise and thanksgiving for what God has done.
-It may seem strange to you as we stand, sit, kneel, confess, and pray together.
-Don't worry, we have liturgy sheets which will help and guide you.
+Liturgies are a planned combination of prayers on a theme from Scripture, acclamations of praise and thanksgiving for what God has done.
+They create time for listening to God's Word as it is both read and taught.
+There is space for confession, absolution, prayer and the celebration of the Holy Eucharist.
+Liturgical worship involves the whole body and all the senses as we stand, sit, kneel, confess, and pray together.
+Banners, furnishings and robes in various colours, the use of incense on occasion, and varied emphases in the liturgies expand our concept and experience of worship and life in God.
+Our printed sheets and booklets will help and guide you.

 Music: We join with the chorus in heaven by singing songs of worship to God.
 Our songs are a mix of contemporary and classic hymns and choruses.